-The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of Land but for which full cash settlement has yet to take place.
+The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of non-current assets but for which full cash settlement has yet to take place.
 Under statutory arrangements, the authority does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the Capital Receipts Reserve.

-The balance at the 31st March 2021 is primarily due to the Old Abergavenny cattle market site disposed of under a finance lease.
+The balance at the 31st March 2022 is primarily made up of £2.65m relating to the Old Abergavenny cattle market site disposed of under a finance lease and £1.0m relating to the phased receipts agreed for the disposal of the Hilston Park site.

-2019/20 2020/21
+2020/21 2021/22

-£000 £000
+000£ £000

-8,168 Balance at 1 April 5,479
+5,479 Balance at 1 April 2,692

-(Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement 0
+Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement (102)

-(2,689 Transfer to the Capital Receipts Reserve upon receipt of cash (2,787)
+(2,787) Transfer to the Capital Receipts Reserve upon receipt of cash 1,022

-5,479 Balance at 31 March 2,692
+2,692 Balance at 31 March 3,612